conor-mccaffrey/pands-project2021/README.md

 The take-away points of this are:
 *  The Petal data has a lot more variance than the Sepal data
-*  We may have outliers present in the Petal data that is skewing the distribution of the data
+*  We may have outliers present in the Petal data that are skewing the distribution of the data

 #### *Correlation Map of Data for Statistical Summary*